-When Stage V engine standards took effect as of January 1st, 2019, it impacted the majority of Genie® machines, including GTH™ telehandlers, higher horsepower S® and Z® boom lifts and GS™ rough-terrain scissor lifts.
+When Stage V engine standards took effect in the European Union as of January 1st, 2019, it impacted the majority of Genie® machines, including GTH™ telehandlers, higher horsepower S® and Z® boom lifts and GS™ rough-terrain scissor lifts.
 As an original equipment manufacturer (OEM), the latest implementation date for Genie to comply with the new standards is July 1st 2020.

 To adhere to these new emissions standards, there has been a lot of development in Stage V engines, and these engines’ technologies, including the addition of a DPF on Genie® machines powered with 36 to 55 kW / 49 hp to 74 hp engines.
 And, exclusive to the Genie Stage V engine solution, these engines now feature innovative, “operator-friendly” technology that safeguards the engine and its components, including the DPF, as well as simplifies maintenance tasks, without any compromise to the machine’s power, performance or productivity.

 The Role of the DPF on Stage V Engines The DPF, or a diesel particulate filter, which is a component of these new engines,is engineered to reduce the number of particles, or pollution, emitted into the environment during engine operation.

 When a Stage V engine’s DPF is full of particle matter (soot from harmful substances in engines’ exhaust gases), it requires cleaning through a process called regeneration.

 Passive regeneration occurs automatically when engine temperatures are high and soot levels have increased but are below the 100% soot threshold.
 During this process, the operator may notice only slightly higher engine speed but no noticeable degradation in performance.

 Active standstill, or forced, regeneration occurs when the operator choses to do a manual regeneration cycle.